-Once you’ve turned inward, and you’ve begun to observe the things that seem important to you, you must commit to a steady artistic practice.
-You must get out there and work (e. g. doodle, sketch, try out new brushes, experiment with a new set of colours, prepare for your upcoming exhibition).
+Once you’ve turned inward and you’ve begun to observe and listen to the things that talk to you, commit to a steady artistic practice.
+Get out there and work (e. g. doodle, sketch, try out new brushes, experiment with a new set of colours, prepare for your upcoming exhibition).
 Stay committed to your artistic practice.

 The more you work, the more inspired you’ll feel.
-The more you’ll play with the things you love, the more creative you’ll be.
+The more you’ll play with the things that talk to you, the more creative you’ll be.
 Yes, you know it, it’s called “the snowball effect”.
 And it works!

-On the other hand, you should accept that inspiration depends on your physical and mental condition.
+On the other hand, you should accept that inspiration depends on your physical and mental condition, too.
 Besides that, the state of your body and mind is joined to daily influences from social, cultural, geographic, linguistic, interpersonal, and emotional dynamics, to name just a few.
 That is to say, you’re not feeling inspired all the time (nobody does, by the way).
 This is absolutely normal and unquestionably human.
-Accept it and be consistent.
+Accept it and be consistent, though.